 - ✓ Construction contracts at or below \$2,000.
-Note that arbitrarily separating a project into contracts below \$2,000 in order to circumvent the requirements is not permitted. - ✓ Rehabilitation of residential structures containing less than eight units.
+Note that arbitrarily separating a project into contracts below \$2,000 in order to circumvent the requirements is not permitted. - Rehabilitation of residential property containing less than eight units.
+However, "property" is not limited to a specific building and is defined as one or more buildings on an undivided lot or on contiguous lots or parcels, which are commonly-owned and operated as one rental, cooperative or condominium project.
 See Chapter 10: Housing for other rehabilitation requirements.